 One experience I don’t think you should leave Costa Rica without is soaking in mineral-rich waters at one of La Fortuna’s famous hot springs.
 A thermal river runs from the nearby volcano through the town, so the road is dotted with hot springs open to the public, ranging from free to luxury.

-One of the most popular resorts is Baldí, which offers overnight hotel stays as well as day passes.
 Next door is Titokú, which is a much smaller springs but still has several pools, and for a fraction of the price.
 Titokú is part of the Hotel Arenal Kioro Luxury Resort and free for guests to visit.
+We visited this one with my mother in law and really enjoyed having the 10+ hot spring pools basically to ourselves during a busy weekday.

 Visitors often overlook Carara National Park on their way to Quepos and Manuel Antonio, but it’s one of my favorites and significantly less crowded.
 Braulio Carrillo is a beautiful rainforest great for hiking and is on the Caribbean side along with Cahuita and Tortuguero on the coast.